Avnu/tsn-doc/source/avb.rst

 -------------------

 This tutorial has been validated on two desktop machines with Intel(R) Ethernet Controller I210 connected back-to-back and Linux kernel version 4.19.
+However, only the machine acting as "Talker" needs a TSN capabable Ethernet controller and a recent kernel version, the "Listener" machine can have an ordinary Ethernet controller and an older kernel version.

 Plugins Installation
 --------------------